loveisp/ai4ed2024sol/Track1/README.md

 - max_tokens refers to the maximum number of tokens in the output.
 The larger this value, the less likely the answer will be truncated, but it also significantly increases the inference time.
 - score refers to the accuracy score obtained after submitting on the Codabench platform.

 Since the scores are relatively low in this case, there is no ensemble performed like in Track 2.
-The best score obtained is 11.3 from the MetaMath-70B-V1.0 model.
+The best score obtained is 11.30 from the MetaMath-70B-V1.0 model.

 ## Inference

 Executing the following code will provide you with the intermediate results of the six models with their inference processes.

 ```
-CUDA_VISIBLE_DEVICES=0,1 python infer.py MetaMath-70B-V1.0 ./TAL-SAQ7K-CN.jsonl --prompt_type cot --max_tokens 512
+CUDA_VISIBLE_DEVICES=0,1,2,3 python infer.py MetaMath-70B-V1.0 ./TAL-SAQ7K-CN.jsonl --prompt_type cot --max_tokens 512
 ```

-Note that you need to set the path to the location of the downloaded models in the inference code.
+Note that you need to set the path to the location of the downloaded models in the inference code "infer.py".

 After executing these codes, intermediate result files will be generated in the "raw_results" directory.